haelyons/max-experiments/README.md

 2. Enable preferred oscillators – OSC1, OSC2, or Overtones –  and choose waveform.
 Ensure chosen oscillator gain is above minimum.
 3. Change to preferred filter type or Bypass mode.
 4. Select input type:
-     i.
-If midi keyboard, ensure Spicey™ Generation toggle is off ii.
-If Spicey™, turn toggle on and modify parameters.
+     * If midi keyboard, ensure Spicey™ Generation toggle is off
+     * If Spicey™, turn toggle on and modify parameters.
 5. Press preset 1, or another preset, and add notes to Spicey™ Generator if using instead of MIDI input (don't forget to toggle).